OpenMined/PySyft/docs/source/guides/Data Owner/Data_Owner_deploy_domain.rst

-Data Owner - Deploy a Domain Server
+Data Owner - How to Deploy a Domain Server
 ===============================================

 Data owners are defined by those with ``datasets`` 💾  they want to make available for